 Only the Imperial Senate has the power to create a new Imperial title.
 If another house, such as the Imperial Synod wants a new Imperial title to be created to help them discharge their responsibilities then they must request the Senate create the position for them.

 New titles have the potential to possess wide-ranging powers with little or no oversight or constraint.
-Because of this new titles are especially subject to constitutional Scrutiny to ensure that they preserve the spirit of the Imperial Constitution and do not unduly change the separation of powers between the five great houses of the Empire, Imperial Synod, Imperial Senate, Imperial Bourse, Imperial Conclave, and the Imperial Military Council.
+Because of this new titles are subject to particularly thorough constitutional Scrutiny to ensure that they preserve the spirit of the Imperial Constitution and do not unduly change the separation of powers between the five great houses of the Empire, Imperial Synod, Imperial Senate, Imperial Bourse, Imperial Conclave, and the Imperial Military Council.

 A title may be assigned one or more legal powers.
 In the vast majority of cases these are either powers exercised by members of one of the arms of government - or they are powers exercised by that house collectively.
 For example a bursar created by the Senate to investigate expenditure by senators and seek out malfeasance, could be granted the power of Inquisition (a power normally exercised collectively by the Synod) and the right of address in the Senate (a legal power normally granted to senators and the like).

 Titles created by the Senate in this way do not need to follow the normal restrictions on their usage.
 For example, for the Senate to employ the power of commission requires a motion be proposed by a senator and approved by majority vote.
 In 377, the Senate wished to give greater support to the Imperial Military Council and created the title of Imperial Quartermaster with a limited power of Commission - and the duty to arrange the resupply of Imperial armies.